New date for Brynderwyns reopening announced

-Following a delay, cause by an active slip, NZ Transport Agency Waka Kotahi (NZTA) has confirmed that the Brynderwyns will now be reopened at the end of June.
+After a delay caused by an active slip, NZ Transport Agency Waka Kotahi has confirmed the road across the Brynderwyn Hills will now be reopened at the end of June.

-State Highway 1, at the gateway to Northland, was expected to reopen on May 13 after what was meant to be a 10-week closure to repair the road following a slew of bad weather, including Cyclone Gabrielle.
+State Highway 1, at the gateway to Northland, was expected to reopen today after what was meant to be a 10-week closure to repair the road following a slew of bad weather, including Cyclone Gabrielle.

-A slip, late last month, saw a substantial amount of earth and trees delay works at the site.
+But a slip late last month brought down a substantial amount of earth and trees, delaying works at the site.

-NZTA National Manager of Infrastructure Delivery, Mark Kinvig, says since the two significant slips on 26 April and 30 April, NZTA and its contractors have been urgently working on a solution.
+The Transport Agency (NZTA) national manager of infrastructure delivery, Mark Kinvig, says since the two significant slips on April 26 and April 30, NZTA and its contractors have been urgently working on a solution.

 “SH1 had been on track to reopen 13 May until these slips occurred.
 We know how difficult the highway closure is on local businesses and communities.

-“Our priority has been to undertake geotechnical and safety assessments to determine the best option for stabilising the hillside and getting State Highway 1 Brynderwyn Hills open as quickly as possible.
+“Our priority has been to undertake geotechnical and safety assessments to determine the best option for stabilising the hillside and getting State Highway 1 Brynderwyn Hills open as quickly as possible,” Kinvig said.

 Excavation has already started, with operators working from a platform at the top of the ridge.
 Removing soil from the top of the ridgeline reduces the likelihood of further slips, which will then enable safe work to be undertaken from the bottom to remove material.